Vityaooooo/Vityaooooo/README.md

 - :pushpin: I love to create something new or improve old
 - :mortar_board: I'm constantly learning something new
 - :globe_with_meridians: I'm looking for a team with whom we can create cool and useful products
-- :computer::running: I am currently actively looking for a job, [my is here](https://vityaooooo.github.io/job-resume/)
+- :running: I am currently actively looking for a job, [my is here](https://vityaooooo.github.io/job-resume/)

 My hobbies are: